loculus-project/loculus/docs/src/content/docs/for-administrators/getting-started.md

 - [Keycloak](https://www.keycloak.org/guides)
 - [SILO](https://github.com/GenSpectrum/LAPIS-SILO)
 - [LAPIS](https://github.com/GenSpectrum/LAPIS)
-- Use the [Nextclade preprocessing pipeline](https://github.com/loculus-project/loculus/tree/main/preprocessing/nextclade) or follow the [preprocessing pipeline specifications](https://github.com/loculus-project/loculus/blob/main/preprocessing/specification.md) to build a new one
+- Use the [Nextclade preprocessing pipeline](https://github.com/loculus-project/loculus/tree/main/preprocessing/nextclade) or follow the [preprocessing pipeline specifications](https://github.com/loculus-project/loculus/blob/main/preprocessing/specification.md) to build your own custom pipeline

-Please let us know if this is a relevant use case for you!
-Knowing it will encourage us to write a guide.
+Please let us know if you are interested in using Loculus without Docker or Kubernetes!
+Your feedback will motivate us to create a guide.
 You are of course also very welcome to contribute to the documentation if you have successfully deployed a Loculus instance and have written down the steps.